Trey Ebanks

-Trey Ebanks (born 5 June 2000) is a Caymanian footballer who plays as a midfielder for Cayman Islands Premier League club Academy SC and the Cayman Islands national team.
+Trey Kristopher Ebanks (born 5 June 2000) is a Caymanian footballer who plays as a midfielder for Bremen-Liga club FC Oberneuland and the Cayman Islands national team.

 Career

 A former Caymanian youth international, Ebanks has represented Cayman Islands at 2018 CONCACAF U-20 Championship.
 He made his senior team debut on 16 October 2019 in a 1–0 CONCACAF Nations League win against Saint Martin.
 In February 2021, he was called up for World Cup qualifying matches against Suriname and Canada.